mkozylov/NWrath.Logging/README.md

                 f => f.DebugLogger()
                 );
 ```
-We can write log by lambda, combine loggers and use specific predicates etc.:
+Lambda logger is used for combine loggers or using specific predicates etc.:
 ```csharp
 //use debug logger for ApplicationException and console logger for other messages var debugLogger = LoggingWizard.Spell.DebugLogger();